sonic-net/sonic-mgmt/ansible/doc/README.testbed.k8s.Setup.md

 ## Testing Scope

 This setup allows us to test the following:
+- Joining and removing/resetting of SONiC DUT from Kubernetes master
-- Successful deployment of SONiC containers via manifests defined in master
+- Upgrades of kube mode feature images via Kubernetes manifests
-- Expected container behavior after the container is intentionally or unintentionally stopped
-- Switching between Local and Kubernetes management mode for a given container
+- SONiC feature transition between kube mode and local mode
-  - Addition and removal of SONiC DUT labels
-- Proper management of Kubernetes features through DUT reboots, unreachable master
+- Proper management of kube mode features before and after SONiC reboots

 During each of the following states:
-- When all master servers are up and running
-- When one master server is down
+- When master VIP is reachable
-- When two master servers are down
+- When master VIP is unrechable
+- When Kubernetes API server is available
-- When all master servers are down
+- When Kubernetes API server unavailable

-Down: shut off, disconnected, or in the middle of reboot

 In this setup, we do not consider load balancer performance.
 For Kubernetes feature testing purposes, HAProxy is configured to perform vanilla round-robin load balancing on available master servers.